cloud-ark/kubeplus/README.rst

 *1. Operator Developer*

-Operator developers create Operator Helm charts enhanced with 'platform-as-code annotations' (described below).
+Operator Developers create Operator Helm charts enhanced with 'platform-as-code annotations' (described below).
 These annotations are part of our broader `discoverability and interoperability guidelines`_.

 *2. DevOps Engineer/Cluster Administrator*

 DevOps Engineers/Cluster Administrators use standard tools such as 'kubectl' or 'helm' to deploy required Operators in a Kubernetes cluster.
 Additionally, they deploy KubePlus in their cluster to equip Application developers to discover and use various Custom Resources efficiently.

-*3. Application Developer*
+*3. Application Developer/Micro-services Developer*

-Application developers use KubePlus discovery endpoints, binding functions, and PlatformStack Operator to create their platform stacks as-code composing various Custom Resources together.
+Application Developers/Micro-services Developers use KubePlus discovery endpoints, binding functions, and PlatformStack Operator to create their platform stacks as-code composing various Custom Resources together.

 KubePlus in Action